 So why should they follow you?
 After they've decided they have enough pain to click, engage or join, why should that be with you?

 This is the "Claim" part of your Value Prop.
-It should always be communicated with benefits (not features) of what your solution brings, and you should sound/look like them.
+It should always be communicated with the benefits (not features) of your solution, and you should sound/look like them.
 Remember, you want them to trust you as their guide.
-Try to use the words that they would use, while you also establish credibility by demonstrating your superpowers and sharing how you can "take them to the promised land."
+Try to use the words they would use while establishing credibility by demonstrating your superpowers and sharing how you can "take them to the promised land."

 By appealing to your personas with the right positioning and messaging, they should trust you and confide in you as a valuable partner.